Ranked: the best potato chips of all time

 Way back in 1906, Amadeo Obici and Mario Peruzzi founded Planters in Wilkes-Barre, Pennsylvania.
 When the company released its line of potato chips in the 1970s, it rivaled Pringles, with curved chips in a cylindrical container.
 However, thanks to their ridged form, Planters' chips had a crunchier bite.
 Unfortunately, Planters are no longer produced – perhaps with Pringles to blame – but that doesn't stop die-hard fans snapping up vintage tubs on auction and re-sale websites.

 Popchips are made in a similar way to puffed rice cakes, with half the fat of regular fried potato chips – so think of them as a healthier (but equally tasty) version.
-The Popchips brand was launched by Keith Belling and Patrick Turpin in 2007 and has six flavors, including Aged White Cheddar and Crazy Hot.
-In February 2023, it launched a brand-new Hot and Spicy flavor.
+The Popchips brand was launched by Keith Belling and Patrick Turpin in 2007, and today it has six flavors, including BBQ, Sea Salt, and Nacho, with Sweet Heat joining the lineup in 2025.

-With the crunch of a chip and taste of a cracker, Munch ‘Ems – or 'the chips that have gone crackers', according to its ad – were truly one of a kind.
-Launched in 1964, the grooved chips were cooked until they had a bubbly texture, and were available in Ranch, Onion, and Cheddar flavors.
+With the crunch of a chip and the taste of a cracker, Munch ‘Ems – or 'the chips that have gone crackers,' according to their ad – were truly one of a kind.
+Launched in 1964, the grooved chips were cooked until they had a bubbly texture, and they were available in Ranch, Onion, and Cheddar flavors.
 Sadly, Keebler's potato chips were discontinued in the early 2000s, but fans think Cheez-It’s Baked Snack Crackers are almost as good.

 Tom’s was founded in Columbus, Georgia by Tom Huston in 1925, but it wasn’t until the 1950s that its potato chips line was launched.
 And what a journey it’s been; as well as a new packaging design, Tom's flavors have now expanded to include the likes of Vinegar and Salt, Hot Stuff, and Barbecue.